Deeply Learning Deep Inelastic Scattering Kinematics: Deep inelastic scattering

 With the virtual corrections taken into account in the DIS process, Eq.~\ref{eq:q2} no longer holds, i.e.\

-The presence of higher order QCD corrections makes the kinematic description of the DIS process even more complicated.
-Therefore, the exact definitions of the kinematic observables used in every measurement in the DIS process and the corresponding simulations are essential for the correct physics interpretation.
+The presence of higher order QCD processes, (e.g.\ the boson-gluon fusion in Fig.~\ref{fig:distwo} h) and QCD Compton Fig.~\ref{fig:distwo} i),j)) makes the kinematic description of the DIS process even more complicated.
+Therefore, the exact definitions of the kinematic observables used in the analysis of the DIS events and the corresponding simulations are essential for the correct physics interpretation.